 The palace looks like a fortress with a moat surrounding the huge stone walls.
 To protect the compound from assassins, all hallways are equipped with “nightingale floors” making a high-pitched sound when anyone steps on it.
 I tried my best to sneak across the building, but the floor revealed me each time.
 I suppose I would make a lousy ninja.

 - Related blog post: Alone in Kyoto

-Checkout at seven and a short walk to the train station.
-Found a sandwich and boarded the train which soon rolled through the misty Japan Alps.
+Early checkout and a short walk to the Kyoto train station, where I found a sandwich and boarded the train which soon rolled through the misty Japan Alps.
 Beautiful valleys and deep gorges went past outside the window for hours as the train winded its way up the hills.

 We finally arrived in Takayama, a traditional village with several sake breweries.
 Starved as usual, we found a place which served the local Hida beef from the Hida highlands, which was very nice but almost as expensive as the infamous Kobe beef.